JHughes97/Monty-Hall-Proof/README.md

 # Monty-Hall-Proof
 Proof of the Monty Hall problem.
-(Python)
+(Python3)